Mohsen Namjoo: In popular culture

-Namjoo made several film appearances.
-He was featured in the documentary Sounds of Silence (directed by Amir Hamz and Mark Lazarz) which has been screened at international film festivals.
-He also appeared in a feature narrative film called Few Kilograms of Dates for the Funeral (Director Saman Saloor), which played in various film festivals.
-In 2016 he played in the feature film Radio Dreams by Babak Jalali.
-His newest song named, "Begoo be baran" composed by Ehsan Matoori was released in March 2019 by Sheed Records company.
-His new album "Phantasm" composed and produced by Ehsan Matoori released on April 27, 2019, in San Francisco.
+Namjoo has appeared in several films.
+He was featured in the documentary Sounds of Silence (Amir Hamz and Mark Lazarz, 2006) which has been screened at international film festivals.
+He also acted in a feature narrative film called A Few Kilos of Dates for a Funeral (Saman Saloor, 2006) which played in various film festivals.
+In 2016, he played in the feature film Radio Dreams by Babak Jalali.